 I love Crockpot Ribs Recipes!
 Once you make them in a Crockpot, you will never want to make them another way!
-I have to give a “shout out” to my dear friend Debbie because she’s the one that taught the this amazing technique!
-And… if you enjoy using your Crockpot on a daily basis, like I do, check out our Top 50 “Really Good” Crockpot recipes here!
+I have to give a “shout out” to my dear friend Debbie because she’s the one that taught this amazing technique!
+And… if you enjoy using your Crockpot on a daily basis as I do, check out our Top 50 “Really Good” Crockpot recipes here!

 Ingredients Needed for Crockpot Ribs:

 - Crockpot (I use the exact one here.
 It’s a 6 qt and portable which means it locks at the lid to avoid spillage when on the go!
 Reasonably priced too.
 Love it!)

 - Onion (optional)